passcod/blook/2017-aug-10-monthly-update.md

 In early July, I got inspiration for writing some of the chapters that were missing from the current draft.
-In mid-July I rewrote the entire outline and added a lot more details, revealing that for consistency and pacing I had an additional five chapters of material to write, and a bunch more things to add in existing chapters.
+In mid-July I rewrote the entire outline and added a lot more details, revealing that for consistency and pacing I had at least an additional five chapters of material to write, and a bunch more things to add in existing chapters.

 Before, I estimated this work to go for about 20-25k words.
 It looks like it's going more for the 50k mark.
 But it's a much better work than I ever imagined,